MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-search-results.md

 > [!IMPORTANT]
 >  This is only a quick fix!
 Unless you delete the items or change the permissions of items manually, they will show up again in your search results after the next crawl.

-1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
 >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.

 2. Under **Search**, select **Open**.

-3. On the search administration page, choose **Remove Search Results**.
+3. On the **search administration** page, select **Remove Search Results**.

-4. On the Remove Search Results page, in the **URLs to remove** box, type the URLs that you want to remove from the search results.
-Type one URL on each line.
+4. On the **Remove Search Results** page, in the **URLs to remove** box, enter the URLs that you want to remove from the search results.
+Enter one URL on each line.

 5. Select **Remove Now**.
 The URLs are immediately removed from your search results.